French energy giant Total stops payments on Myanmar pipeline - WTMJ

 The human rights group Justice for Myanmar noted that the suspension of dividends represents a fraction of the funds paid to the government from the pipeline, which includes millions in taxes, royalties and the government’s share of the gas revenues.

-The 400-kilometer (250-mile) Yadana pipeline is operated by Total Exploration & Production Myanmar, and transports gas from the oil field offshore south of Myanmar to Thailand.
+Yadana is only one of Myanmar’s three major offshore gas projects.
+The 400-kilometer (250-mile) Yadana pipeline, operated by Total Exploration & Production Myanmar, transports gas from the oil field offshore south of Myanmar to Thailand.

 The company reiterated that it “condemns the violence and human rights abuses occurring in Myanmar.”
 It said it would comply with decisions of international and national authorities, including sanctions.